This article may contain links from our affiliate partners. Please read how we make money!

 The new, innovative, and cool Instant Pot Duo is a dream come true!

 - The appliance has so many features that make your life easier.
-It can slow cook food, maintain high temperatures while reducing cooking times, and it perfectly cooks meats/fish/veggies.
+It can slow cook food, maintain high temperatures while reducing cooking times, and it perfectly cooks meats/fish/veggies and other foods.

 - Unlike the Lux 6-in-1 Instant Pot with ten built-in programs, this pressure cooker has a massive 14 built-in programs, making it the ultimate convenience appliance.

-- It has so many smart features that make cooking easier and more efficient for any home cook.
+- This cooking appliance has so many smart features that make cooking easier and more efficient for any home cook.
 One of these programs allows you to set the timer for cooking meals and an automatic keep-warm setting.

-- There is also a setting for delaying the cooking process for a maximum of 24 hours.
+- There is also a setting for delaying the cooking process for a maximum of 24 hours in this cooking appliance.

-- It will last several years with its extremely durable construction.
+- This cooking appliance will last several years with its extremely durable construction.

 Read more: Instant Pot Duo vs Duo Nova